 Who is eligible for this program?

 Single and dual parent families with children under age 18 are eligible.
-You must be referred to us by an area emergency shelter.
-The clients maintain their own sleeping areas, kitchen, and bath.
+The clients must have the ability to maintain their own sleeping areas, kitchen, and bath.

 How are families chosen for the Sunflower Shelter?

-Families go through a two week screening process to insure that the meet program criteria:
+Families will may go through an initial screening process to ensure that they meet program criteria:

 • Motivation to improve their situation